WilAJP/network-wordle-project/README.md

 How to compile the client and server - No compilation.
 Project written in Python

-How to run server - ?
+How to run server - python server.py {optional port number}

 How to run client - python client.py {hostname} {optional port number}